kputrajaya/botc/files/tutorial.md

 ### Status

-To change players' status, click the status dropdown (showing "&#128516;" by default).
+To change players' status, click the status dropdown (showing smile emoji by default).
 This will be reflected immediately on the town square.

 ![Status](tutorial-status.jpg)

 ### Markers

-To add or remove markers, click the marker dropdown (showing "&#9999;&#65039;").
+To add or remove markers, click the marker dropdown (showing pencil emoji).
 Selecting a non-existing marker will add it, while selecting an existing one will remove it.

 Note that role-specific markers (e.g., Monk's "Safe" marker) are considered unique, so marking a player with it will remove the same marker from another player, if any.